Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: Experiments

-Table~\ref{table:exp-time} reports the running time of RB, LLRB, and 2-3 RB, and 2-3-4 RB trees, normalized by $n \log n$.
-As it can be seen, the running time of RB, 2-3 RB, and 2-3-4 RB trees are almost equal, while the running time of LLRB trees is almost twice of them.
+Table~\ref{table:exp-time-insert-delete} reports the average running time for the \algname{insert} and \algname{delete} algorithms for RB, LLRB, and 2-3 RB, and 2-3-4 RB trees, normalized by $n \log n$.
+As we anticipated, the running time of RB, 2-3 RB, and 2-3-4 RB trees are almost equal for both \algname{insert} and \algname{delete} algorithms. while the running time of LLRB trees is almost twice of them.
 This shows that the number of rotations is not an appropriate unit for measuring the running time of red-black trees as it does not reflect the actual running time.
 Although, our motivation for introducing the parity-seeking \algname{delete} algorithm was pedagogical, we observe that the resulting algorithm is also very efficient.

+Table~\ref{table:exp-time-visits-search} reports the average running time and the number of visited nodes during the top-down pass when searching for a key at random.
+As can be seen, RB, 2-3 RB, and 2-3-4 RB variants perform almost identically on the search task.
+However, a t-test statistical analysis shows that the performance of LLRB is significantly worse than other variants.